Instructional & Research Facilities

 In addition to the Wilson and the Alabama Discovery, the Dauphin Island Sea Lab maintains several small (14 to 30 feet) outboard boats and skiffs.

 Challenger & Beagle Dorms

-The main dorm buildings on the Sea Lab campus are used year-round, both for field trip groups as well as summer programs.
-Each dormitory can house up to 86 people in 43 rooms, each containing 2 twin beds, a dresser, desk, closet space and a single unit air-conditioner.
-A common area with a tv and dvd player is available for groups staying on the first floor, as well as vending machines on the first floor.
+The main dorm buildings on the Dauphin Island Sea Lab campus are used year-round, both for field trip groups as well as summer programs.
+Each dormitory can house up to 86 people in 43 rooms, each containing 2 twin beds, a dresser, desk, closet space, and a single unit air-conditioner.
+A common area with a tv and DVD player is available for groups staying on the first floor, as well as vending machines on the first floor.
 There are two handicap-accessible, community-style restrooms on each floor.

 Albatross offers a two-story efficiency apartment complex with twelve units for graduate students and visiting faculty.

 Coin operated washing machines and dryers are available on campus.